-Students in 2nd through 8th grade may utilize the drop-off zone.
+All parents in these grades will drop their child off at their designated door during the 2020-2021 school year.
+Additionally, parents may utilize the drop-off zone.
 Cars should enter from 23rd Street (heading north on Eveningside Drive) and proceed to the drop-off area near the Eagle Foyer (the north entrance).
 Please drop off in the coned area of the street.
 There will be safety monitors to assist children as they get out of your car.
 Children should exit and/or enter on the passenger side of the car only.
 You should then proceed to exit onto either 22nd or 21st Street.
 For safety reasons, we cannot allow students to access car trunks in the drop-off zone.
 If you need to access your trunk, or you wish to walk your children into school, you must park in one of the available spaces on 23rd Street or on Eveningside Drive.